-Cleaning area/station locations (see Figure 6 below) will be identified prior to construction by Manitoba Hydro and be established by the contractor(s) at applicable controlled access points and transition zones.
+Cleaning area/station locations (see Figure 6 below) will be identified prior to construction by Manitoba Hydro and be established by the contractor(s) at applicable controlled access points and transition zones and not within road allowance.
 Cleaning stations will be established to address the determined risk level and the associated type of cleaning prescribed.
 There are two types of cleaning stations: